limitium/istrument-normalizer/docs/design/src/3 Components/3-2 Reducer/reducer.md

 `Reducer` shouldn't be aware about an actual message and works with serialized byte[].

-Throttle state should be stored in `InMemoryKeyValueStore` and linked with a topic key (securityId in current case)
+Throttle requestState should be stored in `InMemoryKeyValueStore` and linked with a topic key (securityId in current case)